Kiwi with his father in front of Kiwi's Mustang.

 Kiwi working late.

 Kiwi in Death Valley.
-Hope you brought your sunscreen Kiwi!
+Hope you brought your sunscreen, Kiwi!
 The temperature was so severe it delaminated his boot.

-Younger Kiwi on Corvette.
+Younger Kiwi sitting on a Corvette.

 Kiwi with a Ferrari Enzo.

-Kiwi with a funny face coming out of his Corvette.
+Kiwi coming out of his Corvette.

 Kiwi taking care of business!